What Your Keyword Ranking Position Means for Your Web Page

 If you’re missing out on those searches, you could be missing HUGE quantities of traffic.

-To fix this issue, adjust your Keyword strategy to include local searches using a rank tracker.
+To fix this issue, use a rank tracker to adjust your Keyword strategy to include local searches.
 Additionally, set up your Google Business profile.
 Make sure it’s fully complete and up-to-date with:

 Your User Experience is Lacking

 Have you ever been to a website that’s just miserable to use?
-There are tons of issues that may contribute to that:
+There are many issues that may contribute to that:

 If you have those problems, Google will not rank your site as high as others with better design.
 Google wants to rank sites with the most value, and nobody enjoys websites with a poor user experience.